skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 - **guess** *(string)* - Default: *'hf'*

-  This parameter determines the initial guess method for the MRCI calculations.
+  This parameter determines the initial guess method for the (SA-)CASSCF calculations.
-  MRCI calculation requires MCSCF orbital as a initial guess and MCSCF calculation requires HF guess orbital, so watch out for confuse HF and MCSCF guess.
+  (SA-)CASSCF must be performed before MRCI, and the optimized orbitals are used in MRCI calculations.

-  + *'hf'*: Initial guess orbitals of MCSCF calculations are generated from the HF calculations.
+  + *'hf'*: Initial guess orbitals for the (SA-)CASSCF calculations are generated from the HF calculations.
-    In every step, both HF and MCSCF calculation are perferomed for generating initial guess for MRCI calculation.
-  + *'read'*: Initial guess orbitals of MCSCF calculation are read from the 'mocoef' file which contains the converged MCSCF orbitals calculated at the previous time step.
+  + *'read'*: Initial guess orbitals for the (SA-)CASSCF calculations are read from the 'mocoef' file which contains the orbitals calculated at the previous time step.
-    In every step, only MCSCF calculation is performed for generating inital guess for MRCI calculation.

 \